American Bar Association

 Missouri Supreme Court Rules Governing the Bar and Judiciary : These are the collective rules of the Missouri Supreme Court regulating the Bar and the Judiciary.
 Individual rules are cited as "Rule ___"; for instance the Rules of Professional Conduct are cited as Rule 4- #. #.

-Missouri Informal Advisory Opinions : Informal advisory opinions are issued by the Legal Ethics Counsel under Rule 5.30.
+Missouri Ethics Informal and Formal Advisory Opinions: Informal advisory opinions are issued by the Legal Ethics Counsel under Rule 5.30.
 The Legal Ethics Counsel only issues opinions to attorneys for their own guidance involving an existing set of facts.
 Informal advisory opinions cannot be issued on hypotheticals or regarding the conduct of an attorney other than the one asking for the opinion.

-Formal Opinions of the Missouri Supreme Court Advisory Committee : The formal opinions and informal advisory opinions through June 30, 1994 are included in a deskbook entitled Missouri Advisory Opinions published by The Missouri Bar in 1995.
-A supplement to the deskbook was published in 1996.
+The formal opinions and informal advisory opinions through June 30, 1994 are included in a deskbook entitled Missouri Advisory Opinions published by The Missouri Bar in 1995.
+A Supplement to the deskbook was published in 1996.
 Opinions included in the deskbook and supplement are indexed by topic and include an annotation to the particular rule(s) involved.
-The book is no longer being published; however, you may search an electronic version of the deskbook and supplement and formal opinions published since 1996 by clicking here.
+The book is no longer being published; however, you may search an electronic version of the deskbook and supplement and formal opinions published since 1996.
+However, as a student, you will have to sign up for a non-member account, which is free.

 Kansas Office of the Disciplinary Administrator : The Kansas Disciplinary Administrator's Office is a state agency in the judicial branch working under the direction of the Kansas Supreme Court.
 The Disciplinary Administrator reviews complaints of misconduct against lawyers, conducts investigations, holds public hearings when appropriate, and recommends discipline to the Supreme Court in serious matters.